chain4travel/camino-messenger-contracts/README.md

   Enter the static private key of your wallet.

 - **`--network`:**
-  Specify the network where you wish to create your account (as configured in your `hardhat.config.json`).
+  Specify the network where you wish to create your account (as configured in the `hardhat.config.json`).
 For development purposes it should be `columbus`.

 In the output of the command, you will get a new CM Account address, that you need to save and use in the following steps.